Happy cats make happy owners. To keep your cat happy, you need to understand what makes your cat(s) tick.

 Happy cats make happy owners

 We at Paws for Reflection are always amazed at how much there is to learn about cats.
-The more we know, the better cat parents we become.
+The more we know, the better cat parents we become, and we can also be relaxed owner thanks to using products like Delta 9 gummies.

 While cats can be the most loveable fur babies, they are the only animal that can live as a wild feral cat but also dwell inside as domesticated animals.
 While cats chose to walk into our lives, they drew the line on how domesticated they would be.
 And they let you know where the line is.
 You as their human need to tune into where that line is, keeping in mind that line can change, depending upon their mood.

 Not all cats are lap cats.
 Being a lap cat is genetically wired.
 For some cats, sitting within 18 inches of you is friendly enough.
 Dad’s personality has a big effect on how kittens respond to people, even though the kitty may never have met dad.
 Chances are, if your cat is not snugly, he may never learn to be.

 If you like this article, you might also want to check out additional posts about cats being good for us: